The ASAP CPR

 Transforming Cardiac Arrest Response Training

 Historically, the survival rates following out-of-hospital cardiac arrest (OHCA) have averaged around 10%.
 However, since 2015, significant advancements in emergency cardiac care have emerged, leading to improved survival outcomes in real-world scenarios.
 We are currently at a critical juncture—a new benchmark in the management of adult cardiac arrest, firmly rooted in scientific research and positive patient outcomes.
-Through the implementation of comprehensive education, training, and assessment protocols, it is feasible to substantially elevate the survival rate from OHCA within any community to an impressive range of 60-70%.

 An Exceptional Specialty Course Experience